STUDENT RECORDS

 Parent/guardian means a natural parent, an adopted parent, legal guardian, surrogate parent, or foster parent.
 (Education Code 49061, 56050, 56055)

-Legitimate educational interest is an interest held by any school official, employee, contractor, or consultant whose official duties, responsibilities, or contractual obligations to the district, whether routine or as a result of special circumstances, require access to information contained in student records.
+Legitimate educational interest is an interest held by any school official, employee, contractor, or consultant whose official duties, responsibilities, or contractual obligations to the District, whether routine or as a result of special circumstances, require access to information contained in student records.

 School officials and employees are officials or employees, including teachers, whose duties and responsibilities to the District, whether routine or as a result of special circumstances, require access to student records.
 (34 CFR 99.31)